Cleveland Clinic's Accepted Insurance Plans: What You Need To Know

 Frequently asked questions

-Yes, if you have a health insurance plan with a PPO network that allows you to see providers outside your PPO network, you can go to Cleveland Clinic and be billed out-of-network fees.
+If you have a PPO plan that allows you to see providers outside your network, you can go to the Cleveland Clinic but may be billed out-of-network fees.

 Written by